yoeun/yoeun.github.com/_posts/2013-01-08-scheduling-delayed-messages-with-rabbitmq-using-a-dead-letter-exchange.md

 The code above will keep retrying indefinitely.
 It's a good idea to check against some sort of MAX_RETRY constant.
 If your messages are JSON strings, it's easy to encode the retry count in the message itself.

+#### Notes

+There are some things worth mentioning:

+* Several different ways make the message drop into the DLX
+  * In a RetryQueue consumer, reject the message and set requeue = false
+  * Set per-queue message TTL when declaring a queue
+  * Set per-message TTL when publishing a message
+* If using per-message TTL, the expired message won't be sent to the DLX until it reaches the front of the queue.
+See [rabbitmq.com/ttl.html](http://www.rabbitmq.com/ttl.html) for more information